extwiii/Cybersecurity-University.of.Maryland/README.md

   * Get better understanding on how to implement security primitives such as RSA securely

 * Hardware Trojan and Physical Unclonable Functions
+  * Understand various kind of hardware Trojan and how they work
+  * Know the popular hardware Trojan detection approaches
+  * Study several practical methods for hardware Torjan prevention
+  * Expose the concept of trusted integrated circuits and how to build trust in ICs

 * Emerging Hardware Security Topics

 #### Taught by: